reezic/OEV-AutoLinker/README.md

 Requires you to follow the build instructions on libasoles' GitHub.

 This plugin allows you to change the text size and color of the node text so that it matches with the color of the node itself, making the map more readable.

+(If nodes aren't updating with the correct styles, just click one of the tag nodes and they should refresh)